The Fontanelle Observer

-The Fontanelle Observer is an American weekly newspaper focused on the news of Fontanelle, Iowa, and founded in 1863 by the Gow brothers (one of whom was James M. Gow).
+The Fontanelle Observer is an American weekly newspaper focused on the news of Fontanelle, Iowa.
+It was founded in 1863 by the Gow brothers (which included James M. Gow).
 Its news is partly digitized via the website of the Creston News Advertiser.

+History

 The newspaper passed to Indiana native Manley Albert Rany (1857–1914) in 1881.
 During his ownership, Will Pruitt also ran the paper under lease for a few years.

 William H. McClure became its owner and publisher in 1894, remaining in the role until 1915.

 The newspaper was originally known as The Fontanelle Observer (1863–1883), then Fontanelle Weekly Observer (1883–1885), Fontanelle Observer (1885–1893) and The Observer (1893–1904).
 It has since reverted to its original name.

 A fire destroyed the newspaper's office in early 1913.
 William H. McClure was forced to use the presses of the Greenfield Transcript and the Adair News.
-The architect of today's incarnation, in 1918, was Ray Williamson (d.
-1976) of Creston.
+The architect of today's incarnation, in 1918, was Ray Williamson of Creston.
 It is constructed of brick, hollow tile and cut stone with a floor space of 60 ft by 24 ft.

 The newspaper celebrated its centenary on December 5, 1963.

+In 2017, Shaw Media purchased The Fontanelle Observer and Adair County Free Press.

 Editors and publishers

-Below are the newspaper's editors and publishers between 1904 and 1920.
+The newspaper's editors and publishers between 1904 and 1920: